Suitability Guidelines

 Social Security / Tax Identification Numbers (or any other relevant government identification numbers).

 Copies of other supporting documents, including a driver's license, passport, or government identification (including an alien registration card).
-Documents cannot be expired.
+Expired documents will not be accepted.

-For businesses, documents may include a Certificate or Articles of Incorporation, a Business License, or Corporate Resolutions.
+For entities, documents may include a Certificate or Articles of Incorporation, a Business License, or Corporate Resolutions.

 Power of Attorney